haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1/day each: charm person, cone of cold, gaseous form, sleep
 Magic Weapons.
 The oni’s weapon attacks are magical.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 336

 Regeneration.
 The oni regains 10 hit points at the start of its turn if it has at least 1 hit point.
 Actions